chryzsh/chryzsh.github.io/_posts/2019-04-14-relaying-delegation.md

 ### 3 - Can't we capture and relay SMB?

 It is not possible to relay credentials from SMB to other protocols.
-That's simply a protection integrated in Microsoft's implemenation of SMB authentication. dirkan wrote about this in the bottom half of his [PrivExchange article](https://dirkjanm.io/abusing-exchange-one-api-call-away-from-domain-admin/).
+That's simply a protection integrated in Microsoft's implementation of SMB authentication. dirkan wrote about this in the bottom half of his [PrivExchange article](https://dirkjanm.io/abusing-exchange-one-api-call-away-from-domain-admin/).

-Update: vulnerabilties were published in 2019 that shows the bypass of NTLM relaying mitigations like SMB signing.
+Update: vulnerabilities were published in 2019 that shows the bypass of NTLM relaying mitigations like SMB signing.
 Using a combination of these vulnerabilities, it is possible to relay SMB authentication to LDAP.
 See [@dirkjanm's article](https://dirkjanm.io/exploiting-CVE-2019-1040-relay-vulnerabilities-for-rce-and-domain-admin/) for more details

 ### 4 - Can't we capture and relay HTTP/WebDAV?

 While you can relay credentials from HTTP/WebDAV to LDAP through tricks like dropping lnk files, those won't relay the machine account credentials, only user account that accesses them.
 If you can find another way to get a machine account to contact you, that would work.
 That is basically what [PrivExchange](https://chryzsh.github.io/exploiting-privexchange/) does.

 ### 5 - Can we do it over IPv4?

 Microsoft has patched the protocol fallback from DNS with [MS16-077](https://docs.microsoft.com/en-us/security-updates/securitybulletins/2016/ms16-077) where they removed both WPAD config broadcasts and automatic authentication to proxies. ~~The patch does not apply to IPv6, apparently.~~

-Note: I misunderstood this earlier and had a big a-ha moment when i reread the [mitm6 blog](https://blog.fox-it.com/2018/01/11/mitm6-compromising-ipv4-networks-via-ipv6/).
+Note: I misunderstood this earlier and had a big a-ha moment when I reread the [mitm6 blog](https://blog.fox-it.com/2018/01/11/mitm6-compromising-ipv4-networks-via-ipv6/).
 The patch indeed applies to IPv6, and the way mitm6 bypasses this patch is by letting the victim connect to the proxy, then prompt it for authentication by replying to it with `HTTP 407 Proxy Authentication` instead of the normal `HTTP 401` code.

 ### 6 - Can we execute it without relaying?

 Yes and no. There are a few possible scenarios here depending on your current level of access.
-The strict requirement for the attack access to an account with an SPN, and being able to configure resource based constrained delegation on a computer object.
+The strict requirement for the attack access to an account with an SPN, and being able to configure resource-based constrained delegation on a computer object.
 As demonstrated in this article, both can be achieved by relaying a machine account's credentials.
 Note that all attacks using these properties still require access to a Linux box on the network.

 #### Scenario 0 - Nothing new